Phys104 - How Things Work

 (Give your answer in Newtons.
 Use the approximate value g =

-top of a tall hydroelectric dam, its gravitational potential
+of a tall hydroelectric dam, its gravitational potential energyis

-(b) If a human can do work at at rate of 400 watts over an extended
+(b) If a human can do work at at rate of 1000 J/s, how

-period, how long would it take them to deliver
+long would it take a human to deliver

-(see page 30) would you have to consume to obtain the energy
+page 30) would you have to consume to obtain the energy required to do

 P1.22 (work when